-Susanne Ollig completed a 2-year vocational business program with the Chamber of Commerce & Industry prior to studying Business in Frankfurt, Germany.
-After a short period of working in advertising in Hamburg, Susanne relocated to Melbourne, Australia where she worked in a corporate Head Office Human Resources team whilst completing a post-graduate Diploma in HR Management at Deacon University.
+Susanne undertook a vocational business program with the Chamber of Commerce prior to studying Business Economics in Frankfurt, Germany.
+Having lived and worked in Frankfurt and Hamburg, Susanne relocated to Melbourne, Australia, where she worked in Human Resources and completed a post-graduate HR Management degree at Deacon University.

-Susanne and her Australian husband since relocated to London where she worked for several Business Consultancy firms as well as a Fund Manager; primarily in Global Deployment and EMEIA HR Management/Organisational Development roles.
+Susanne and her Australian husband relocated to London where she worked for several Consultancy and Financial Services firms; primarily in Global Deployment and EMEIA HR Management/Organisational Development roles.